-- Deliverables: You are required to prepare a PowerPoint presentation (say for a 5 minutes talk with around 5-6 slides) to explain the document you have read to your fellow engineers - Deadline: You must complete this by Monday 26 October 2009.
-You have to submit your slides through the web.
-Instructions on how to do this will be given to you later.
+- Deliverables: You are required to prepare a PowerPoint presentation (say for a 5 minutes talk with around 5-6 slides) to explain a part of the document you find most interesting to your fellow engineers. - Deadline: You must complete this by Monday 25 October 2010.
+You have to submit your slides through BlackBoard.
 (This is a "tick-box" exercise that you must complete, but will not contribute to your final marks.)